"A visionary with a knack for creating experiences that transcend the norm."

 - Geekadelphia

-Donna came up through punk rock and anarchist circles, which continues to drive and inform each of her projects.
-In her early days, she built a loyal following through years of touring (and breaking down) in old vans, bringing radical, original performance to basements, squats and vacant lots across the US.
+Donna came up through the US punk and anarchist scene, which continues to drive and inform each of her projects.
+In her early days, she built a loyal following through years of touring (and breaking down) in old vans, bringing ambitious, original performance to basements, squats and vacant lots across the US.
 She now holds an MFA from Towson University and regularly collaborates with grassroots activists to bring aesthetically ambitious visuals and spectacle to their protests and campaigns.

-Currently, Donna continues to run Vote By Pal and tour her latest evening-length solo performance, The Van Gogh Shogh.
-In August, her collaboration with Patrick Costello, Privy Privy will open at 601 Artspace in New York.
+Currently, Donna continues to tour her latest evening-length solo performance, The Van Gogh Shogh, most recently heading to the Edinburgh Fringe Festival.
+Privy Privy, her immersive installation with Patrick Costello, is currently touring the US and has been seen at Miami Art Week, SXSW and at Satellite Art Gallery in NYC.
 Development of her immersive musical about the Earth First! movement, (EF!
 A New Musical) is ongoing.